nservant/HiC-Pro/README.rst

 In order to process the raw data, HiC-Pro requires three annotation files.
 Note that the pipeline is provided with some Human and Mouse annotation files.

 1. **A BED file** of the restriction fragments after digestion.
 This file depends both of the restriction enzyme and the reference genome.
-See the `FAQ <doc/FAQ.rst>`_ and the `HiC-Pro utilities <doc/UTILS.rst>`_ for details about how to generate this file.
+See the :ref:`FAQ <FAQ>` and the :ref:`HiC-Pro utilities <UTILS>` for details about how to generate this file.
 A few annotation files are provided with the HiC-Pro sources.

 ::